Texas Senate passes bill with new voting restrictions after a Democrat filibustered for 15 hours to try to stop the measure

 “We made changes, fundamental changes that will benefit all people,” Hall said in an interview.
 “It doesn’t matter your background, your ethnicity.
 It’s aimed at everyone in Texas to ensure that every vote counts.”

-Hall said legislators listened to constituents throughout the process and that their feedback helped craft the legislation that was finally passed.
-“There was a lot of input from all parties in there, that, I think, made the bill better,” Hall said.
+Hall said that lawmakers listened to constituents throughout the process and that their feedback helped craft the legislation that was finally passed.
+“There was a lot of input from all parties in there that, I think, made the bill better,” Hall said.
 He added: “There is absolutely nothing racist in this bill.”

 But Democrats said the legislation will make it harder to vote by mail, impeding seniors and those with disabilities, and will disproportionately affect communities of color.

+Speaking to reporters outside her office, an exhausted and famished Alvarado said as the hours dragged on, she found inspiration in her desk drawer, where she had stored a photo of her father, and in letters from constituents who had had trouble voting in the past.
+Many were from voters with disabilities who wrote about not being able to walk or drive themselves to vote.

+“And I thought, oh my God, I just need to tough it out and stand here for a few more hours or whatever,” Alvarado said.
+“Because I’m doing this for them.”

-Sen. Beverly Powell (D) said she was particularly concerned about access for people such as her father, a decorated World War II veteran whose hand was permanently injured, causing his signature to look different every time.
-Another provision that she worried would cause a chilling effect among disabled voters is one that requires an attendant to sign an oath under penalty of perjury that the person they are helping to vote is eligible for assistance.
+A colleague, Sen. Beverly Powell (D), said she was particularly concerned about access for people such as her father, a decorated World War II veteran whose hand was permanently injured, causing his signature to look different every time.

 “I’m sad that it passed,” Powell said.
 “You know, you could have expected it, it was inevitable, but we’ll live to fight another day.
 It’s not over till it’s over.”